kaidokert/fsfw/README.md

 ## Example config

 A example config can be found in defaultcfg/fsfwconfig.
+The fsfw will require certain configuration files, so a configuration folder should be provided and the folder should be added to the include path.

 ## Unit Tests